A tree grows in Manteo, hovering high over an old downtown house with a canopy that covers nearly half a city block.

 As massive as the tree is, it exists in relative obscurity behind Wood's two-story house.
 Van Riper was not aware of it.
 Town of Manteo planner Melissa Dickerson had not noticed its size before.
 Wood knew it was big, but did not know about the state record program.

 That changed last month when Wood's daughter, Linda Dick, and son-in-law Ed, called a tree service company to ensure the tree was healthy — especially that big limb over Wood's house.
-Some dark markings on the limb might be trouble, said Ed Dick who lives in Pennsylvania.
+Some dark markings on the limb might be trouble, says Ed Dick who lives in Pennsylvania.

 He called Nick Archibald with Atlantic Tree Services to report he has a tree that looked big and old enough to have been around since the Lost Colony.
 Archibald was skeptical until he arrived at the house for a look.